 In 1830, when Charles Dickens was 17, he met his first love, Maria Beadnell.
 Maria was from a banker’s family, very lively in nature and slightly older than Dickens.
 By all accounts the romance seems to have been very passionate and Dickens was very much in love Maria although she may have she toyed with his feeling.
 However because of his social status and then meager income, her family disapproved and tried to dissuade Maria from carry on with Dickens.
 Her father forbid the couple to see one another again later sent Maria off to France for finishing school.
 When Maria returned her emotions had cooled towards Charles and in May 1833 she ended the romance.
 Dickens was heartbroken when she did so.

-Dickens was forty-five when he met Ellen Ternan and she was eighteen, slightly older than his daughter Katey.
+Dickens was forty-five when he met Ellen Ternan.
+Ternan was eighteen, only slightly older than Dickens own daughter Katey.
 Dickens began an affair with Ternan, but the relationship was kept secret from the general public.